LearnersGuild/guide/Game_Manual/Stats.md

 ### Review Experience (RXP)

 RXP is a function of Review Accuracy of a player combined with how much experience the player has.
-The higher the RXP, the better this player is at assessing completeness and quality scores of another player.
+The higher the RXP, the better this player is at assessing completeness scores of another player.

 It is a composite stat that is impacted by: